yakupsevik/devchallenges-responsive-web-projects/404-not-found/README.md

 # Dev Challenges: 404 Not Found

-_This is a challenge from Dev Challenges, specialized in frontend develop, is a 404 Not Found._
+_This challenge is the 1st challenge of the devChallenges.io in Responsive Web Developer path.._

 ## [Try the live demo](https://devchallenges-responsive-web-projects.vercel.app/) ⚡